How Can I Protect My Right To Vote?

 1. Make Sure Your Voter Registration Is Active and Accurate

-Voter rules vary from state to state.
-The voter registration process where you used to live may be different from where you reside now.
+Voting rules vary from state to state.
+Voter ID laws and the registration process where you used to live may be different from where you reside now.
 Make sure your registration is active and accurate.
 Contact your local elections office or check your voting status online.
 If your information isn’t up to date, take steps to correct it.

 “Do everything early,” Bell advises.
 “The only goal is to have your vote counted, and if you wait, you’re putting yourself in a worse position.”